narmanguebraun/A-Z/_posts/bidmas.md

 ---

 BIDMAS = Brackets, Indices, Division, Multiplication, Addition, Subtraction.

-An acronym to help children remember the order of operations in calculations.
+An acronym to remember the order of operations in calculations.
+Computers are programmed to use BIDMAS as an agreed order.